What is the skin?

 There are several types of melanoma and often they refer to where they grow in the body.

 Melanoma is one of the most common cancers both in Ireland and worldwide.
 It is increasing faster than any other cancer and it is rising rapidly in Ireland.
-Each year around 721 cases of melanoma are diagnosed in Ireland.
-But this number is likely to greatly increase in future years.
+More than 1,000 cases of melanoma are diagnosed each year in Ireland.
+This number is likely to increase in future years.